ROGERDJQ/RoBERTaABSA/README.md

 To get ALSC result (see [`Paperwithcode`](https://www.paperswithcode.com/paper/does-syntax-matter-a-strong-baseline-for)), simply run the `finetune.py` in `Train` folder.
 Before the code running, make sure that `--data_dir` and `--dataset` are filled with correct dataset filepath and name.

-We also provide detailed arguments and training/evaluation logs here:
+We also provide detailed arguments and training logs here:

 | datasets     | Acc   | F1    | args                                                                           | logs                                                                           |
 | ------------ | ----- | ----- | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------ |